GiovanniBordiga/GiovanniBordiga.github.io/_pages/about.md

 I am a researcher at the [Harvard School of Engineering and Applied Sciences](https://www.seas.harvard.edu/) working at the intersection of mechanics, applied physics, and computer science.

-My research in one line.
+My work in one line.

 > ***Understand**, **discover**, and **design** material **architectures** to harness **nonlinearities** for **functionalities**.*